 Day 6 – Visit Polynesian Cultural Center

-This Polynesian theme park is about an hour’s drive out of Honolulu, so it’s best to make this day trip.
+Polynesian Cultural Center is a theme park is about an hour’s drive out of Honolulu.
+It’s best to make this day trip.
 There are six authentic villages inside the center for you to visit, with guided tours happening between 12 pm and 6 pm daily.

 Each island performs cultural presentations throughout the day, and you’ll have a chance to mingle with the natives while there.
 Spend the day soaking in the culture, and end it with a luau dance at dinner.